Texas lockup is epicenter of family immigration detention

 It’s a scene that could play out in elementary school cafeterias nationwide as youngsters prepare to head back to class.
 But inside the Dilley immigration lockup, it’s a glimpse of the epicenter of family immigration detention policies that the Trump administration has sought to tighten.

 Federal authorities on Thursday allowed reporters to tour the 50 -plus-acre (more than 200,000-sq.-meter) compound that’s holding 1,520 women and children ages 1 to 17, the nation’s largest such facility, in a remote corner of South Texas, about 70 miles (110 kilometers) southwest of San Antonio.
+Agency ground rules prevented reporters from interviewing immigrants being held at the facility.

 Another lockup in equally rural Karnes City, Texas, is housing 630 fathers and their sons, while a smaller detention center in Pennsylvania holds mothers and fathers and their children.

 Most Read Nation & World Stories